History of New Rochelle, New York: Settlement

 Several other prominent Huguenots were integral in the creation of New Rochelle, including Jacques Flandreau, Gabriel Minvielle, Broussard Des Champs, Jean Bouteillier, and Ambroise Sicard, to who the naming of the town is attributed.
 Jacques Flandreau owned extensive acreage in town and along the Boston Post Road; of their family cemetery, Flandreau Cemetery, a small and overgrown part remains.
 Gabriel Minvielle arrived in New York in 1673 and prospered both as a merchant and also politically, becoming mayor of New York City in 1684.
 Broussard Des Champs was in New York as early as 1674, where he was established as a merchant.
 Between 1678 and 1683 he was involved in lending money on mortgage on lands in and around New York City and on Long Island.
 Bouteillier was a merchant on the Island of Martinique as early as 1678, and, upon his removal to New York, he became actively interested in helping other refugees upon their arrival to the city.

 Each of these men participated in promoting the first settlement of Huguenots at New Rochelle along with the assistance of Jacob Leisler.
 An initial purchase of the tract including Davenport Neck and the adjacent island, now Davids'Island, with Leisler securing the largest share.
 This purchase proved too limited to handle the large number of refugees arriving in New York, thus resulting in the larger purchase of land from John Pell in 1687.
 No conveyance of the New Rochelle purchase, pursuant to the 1687 contract, was delivered until 1689, and John Pell conveyed it to Jacob Leisler alone, ignoring all others interested in the purchase.
 The explanation may be that there had already developed among the Huguenot refugees considerable hostility to Leisler and opposition to his political activities and ambitions.
-Many of the prominent settlers of New Rochelle actively opposed Leisler.
+A number of the prominent settlers of New Rochelle actively opposed Leisler.
 Minivielle was so hostile that he cast his vote in the Governor's Council in 1691 for Leisler's execution.